SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 **Although the European balance of power does lead to frequent competitive conflict, it ultimately is both naturally unavoidable in Europe and the best outcome for generally peaceful international policy**

+1. Inevitable
+2. Natural and Unavoidable in Europe
+3. Ultimately lead to spead of liberalism/democracy

 ***